sijopkd/data-science-mini-projects/README.md

 Each row of [social_marketing.csv](../data/social_marketing.csv) represents one user, labeled by a random (anonymous, unique) 9-digit alphanumeric code.
 Each column represents an interest, which are labeled along the top of the data file.
 The entries are the number of posts by a given user that fell into the given category.
 Two interests of note here are "spam" (i.e. unsolicited advertising) and "adult" (posts that are pornographic, salacious, or explicitly sexual).
 There are a lot of spam and pornography ["bots" on Twitter](http://mashable.com/2013/11/08/twitter-spambots/); while these have been filtered out of the data set to some extent, there will certainly be some that slip through.
 There's also an "uncategorized" label.
 Annotators were told to use this sparingly, but it's there to capture posts that don't fit at all into any of the listed interest categories.
 (A lot of annotators may used the "chatter" category for this as well.)
 Keep in mind as you examine the data that you cannot expect perfect annotations of all posts.
 Some annotators might have simply been asleep at the wheel some, or even all, of the time!
 Thus there is some inevitable error and noisiness in the annotation process.

+## Task
-Your task to is analyze this data as you see fit, and to prepare a concise report for NutrientH20 that identifies any interesting market segments that appear to stand out in their social-media audience.
+Analyze this data as you see fit, and to prepare a concise report for NutrientH20 that identifies any interesting market segments that appear to stand out in their social-media audience.
 You have complete freedom in deciding how to pre-process the data and how to define "market segment."
 (Is it a group of correlated interests?
 A cluster?
 A latent factor?
 Etc.)  Just use the data to come up with some interesting, well-supported insights about the audience, and be clear about what you did.

-## Author attribution
+## 5. Author attribution

 Revisit the Reuters C50 corpus that we explored in class.
 Your task is to build the best model you can, using any combination of tools you see fit, for predicting the author of an article on the basis of that article's textual content.
 Describe clearly what models you are using, how you constructed features, and so forth.
 Yes, this is a supervised learning task, but it potentially draws on a lot of what you know about unsupervised learning, since constructing features for a document might involve dimensionality reduction.